A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \paragraph{Game Dynamics}

 First, we looked at whether the hypergame models entail a single round of interaction or repeated, iterative decision-making.
-The distribution across hypergame concepts and game dynamics is characterized by 30 applications that entail repeated interactions, while 14 models rely on one-shot games.
-This suggests a shift in applications trends, as historically works primarily involved one-shot post-hoc studies.
+The distribution across hypergame concepts and game dynamics is characterised by 33 applications that entail repeated interactions, while 16 models rely on one-shot games.
+This suggests a shift in application trends, as historically, work has primarily involved one-shot post-hoc studies.

 \paragraph{Hypergame Concept}